 Wednesday is market day, and the farmers market is at the far end of the market space which dominated by clothing and appliances.

-If you need a specific reason to visit Loco it’s the town itself, so dominant from a distance, with its white buildings.
+If you need a specific reason to visit Loco, your reason would be the charm of the town itself, which looks so dominant from a distance, with its white buildings.

-There are many trattorias to sample local cuisine and the DOC Locorotondo wine (made from Verdeca & Bianco d’Alessano) can be enjoyed in many of the cellars throughout the town.
+There are many trattorias to sample local cuisine and the DOC Locorotondo wine (made from Verdeca and Bianco d’Alessano) can be enjoyed in many of the cellars throughout the town.

 There are some remarkably good Masseria to stay at, like Masseria Abate, or Villa Cappelli both offering cooking schools and surrounded by Olive groves, and vineyards.